joelparkerhenderson/ways-of-working/README.md

 * Dates and times are written using ISO standard sortability, such as the formats YYYY-MM-DD and HH:MM:SS.
 * For times, state a timezone; for example "Let's talk at 14:00 Eastern" is the same time as 2 p.m. in New York; the timezone "Z" means Zulu time, a.k.a.
 UTC, GMT.

-## Rules of the Road by Perenchio

-The “Rules of the Road” as told by Jerry Perenchio and as published in The Wall Street Journal:

-* Stay clear of the press.
-No interviews, no panels, no speeches, no comments.
-Stay out of the spotlight — it fades your suit.
-* No nepotism, no hiring of friends.
-* Never rehire anyone.
-* Hire people smarter and better than you.
-Delegate responsibilities to them.
-Doing so will make your job easier.
-* You’ve go to know your territory.
-Cold!
-* Do your homework.
-Be prepared.
-* Teamwork.
-* Take options, never give them.
-* Rely on your instincts and common sense.
-If you go against them you generally regret it.
-* No surprises.
-We don’t give them.
-We don’t want to get them.
-* Never lose sight of what business you’re in.
-Stick to your “last.”
-* When you suit up each day it’s to play in Yankee stadium or Dodger stadium.
-Think big.
-* If you have a problem, don’t delay.
-Face up to it immediately and solve it.
-* Loose lips sink ships!
-* Supreme self-confidence, never arrogance.
-* A true leader is accessible — no job too big, no job too small.
-* Communication is our business.
-You can reach any of your associates anytime, anywhere, anyplace.
-* If you make a mistake, admit it.
-Just don’t make too many.
-* Don’t be a “customer’s person” (man or woman).
-* Always, always take the high road.
-Be tough but fair and never lose your sense of humor.

-## Adult Principles by John Perry Barlow

-* Be patient.
-No matter what.
-* Don’t badmouth: Assign responsibility, not blame.
-Say nothing of another you wouldn't say to him.
-* Never assume the motives of others are, to them, less noble than yours are to you.
-* Expand your sense of the possible.
-* Don’t trouble yourself with matters you truly cannot change.
-* Don't ask more of others than you can deliver yourself.
-* Tolerate ambiguity.
-* Laugh at yourself frequently.
-* Concern yourself with what is right rather than who is right.
-* Try not to forget that, no matter how certain, you might be wrong.
-* Give up blood sports.
-* Remember that your life belongs to others as well.
-Don't risk it frivolously.
-* Never lie to anyone for any reason.
-(Lies of omission are sometimes exempt.)
-* Learn the needs of those around you and respect them.
-* Avoid the pursuit of happiness.
-Seek to define your mission and pursue that.
-* Reduce your use of the first personal pronoun.
-* Praise at least as often as you disparage.
-* Admit your errors freely and quickly.
-* Become less suspicious of joy.
-* Understand humility.
-* Remember that love forgives everything.
-* Foster dignity.
-* Live memorably.
-* Love yourself.
-* Endure.